Business owner organizing loan application documents at desk

 These eight documents cover 95% of what any business lender will ever ask for.
 Having them ready eliminates the single biggest cause of application delays.

 Why it matters: Lenders verify revenue and profitability against what you claim on the application.
-Inconsistencies here kill deals.
+Inconsistencies here kill applications.

 What to have: Complete returns including all schedules.
 Single-page summaries are not accepted.